yuqiliao/IDE-help-guide/06-talis-walk-through.Rmd

     variables.

 6. Searching for variables is an option from the **Search** box.
-See **Section 2.C.
-Select Grouping Variables using the Search Function** on the next page for more details about this function.
+See **Section Select Grouping Variables using the Search Function** for more details about this function.

 Exhibit 6-5.
 Select grouping variables using category and sub category lists
 ![Exhibit 6-5 is a screenshot from the TALIS IDE tool showing how to select a variable from the categories and sub categories listed in the Select Grouping Variables tab.](images/chapter6/image4.png){width="6.5in" height="4.686111111111111in"}

 ### Select Grouping Variables using the Search Function
 The second way to search for variables is to use the **Search** function on the **Select Grouping Variables** screen.

 Type a term in the **Search** box and click **Go** (or hit "Enter" on your keyboard) to find variables by keywords in the variable title